greena13/redux-and-the-rest/README.md

 ### Automatically fetching items not in the store

-To get a resource item or collection from the store and fallback to making a request to the remote API if it's not there, use the `getOrFetchItem()` function returned by `resources()`.
+To get a item or collection from the store and fallback to making a request to the remote API if it's not there, use the `getOrFetchItem()` function returned by `resources()`.

 If the item is in the store, it will return it.
 However, if it is not there, it will return an [empty item](#item-schema) (instead of `undefined`) and trigger the action(s) to fetch the resource in the background.